error4OA/iconifier-console-mode/README.md

                         The text style to use
   -lp LOAD_PRESET, --load-preset LOAD_PRESET
-                        Load a .icm-preset file; will cancel out almost all parameters -c, --copy-to-clipboard
+                        Load a .icm-preset file; will cancel out almost all parameters -st SAVE_OUTPUT_TO, --save-output-to SAVE_OUTPUT_TO
+                        Save output to a file
+  -sp SAVE_PRESET, --save-preset SAVE_PRESET
+                        Save settings to a .icm-preset file -c, --copy-to-clipboard
                         Copy result to clipboard if passed.
 ```